 - 1. Manual System Calibration: Calibration procedures for each mission require solving geometric relationships that relate measured swath-to-swath deviations to misalignments of system attitude parameters.
 Corrected scale, pitch, roll and heading offsets are calculated and applied to resolve misalignments.
-The raw divergence between lines is computed after the manual calibration is completed and reported for each study area. - Automated Attitude Calibration: All data are tested and calibrated using TerraMatch automated sampling routines.
+The raw divergence between lines is computed after the manual calibration is completed and reported for each study area. - 2.
+Automated Attitude Calibration: All data are tested and calibrated using TerraMatch automated sampling routines.
 Ground points are classified for each individual flight line and used for line-to-line testing.
-The resulting overlapping ground points (per line) total over 12 billion points from which to compute and refine relative accuracy.
 System misalignment offsets (pitch, roll and heading) and mirror scale are solved for each individual mission.
 The application of attitude misalignment offsets (and mirror scale) occurs for each individual mission.
 The data from each mission are then blended when imported together to form the entire area of interest. - 3.
 Automated Z Calibration: Ground points per line are utilized to calculate the vertical divergence between lines caused by vertical GPS drift.
 Automated Z calibration is the final step employed for relative accuracy calibration.